Members List

 Julie Couillard

-Ph.D., Research associate and coordinator of the TAQ
+Ph.D Research associate at the TAQ

 INRS, Quebec